 Proof sketch.
 The proof proceeds as before, in showing that a satisfying assignment to the variables corresponds to a way to save the Lemming, and that if the Lemming is saved then this corresponds to a satisfying assignment to the 3SAT instance.
 The crucial part is the use of the one-way gadgets.
-If we set variable v_k to be true, then we pass vertically through all the one-way gadgets corresponding to literals in clauses containing v_k .
-This means that in the pass through any of those clauses, we cannot select v_k as the satisfied variable, since this path is now closed to us.
+If we set variable v_k to be true, then we pass vertically through all the one-way gadgets corresponding to literals in clauses containing \bar{v}k .
+This means that in the pass through any of those clauses, we cannot select \bar{v}k as the satisfied variable, since this path is now closed to us.
 A symmetric argument applies for setting v_k to false.
 We assume that any clauses containing both a variable and its complement are removed: such a clause is trivially satisfiable in any assignment, and so does not affect the satisfiability of the original instance.
-So we can only pass through rows where the one-way gadget).
+So we can only pass through rows where the one-way in that row has not been used already (observe that each row in the wiring block contains exactly one one-way gadget).
 This gives a one-to-one correspondence between paths through the block and assignments to the variables (in the full proof, we must argue that there is no way to avoid or circumvent the intended path).
 It therefore follows that the Lemming can be saved, and the level is completable, if and only if the instance is satisfiable. \Box